alioso/plbear/README.md

 $settings['extension_discovery_scan_tests'] = TRUE;
 ```

-Open `development.services.yml` in the sites folder and add the following block (to disable twig cache)
+Open `development.services.yml` in the `/sites` folder and add the following block (to disable twig cache)

 ```yaml
 parameters: